Renewable Energy Zones

 - engaging communities by helping them to actively participate in the development of energy infrastructure in their region.

-It is expected that a pilot REZ in the Central-West region would unlock up to 3,000 megawatts of new generation by the mid-2020’s and be worth around $4.4 billion in private sector investment once fully developed.
+It is expected that CWO REZ would unlock up to 3,000 megawatts (MW) of new generation by the mid-2020’s and be worth around $4.5 billion in private sector investment once fully developed.
 This is enough new generation capacity to power around 1.3 million homes.
-This REZ alone is expected to support 450 construction jobs in the local region.
+The CWO REZ is also expected to support 450 construction jobs in the local region.